earthly/earthly/docs/guides/basics.md

 build:
     # Define the recipe of the target build as follows:

-    # Copy index.js from the build context to the build environment, as a
+    # Copy index.js from the build context to the build environment.
-    # layer.
     COPY index.js .
     # Save the index.js in an artifact dir called dist (it can be later
     # referenced as +build/dist).
 In addition, store the artifact as a